textninja/mychsa/README.md

     docker-compose up

-The app will be available by default at http://localhost:8080.
-If the `PORT` environment variable is set, it will be avaialble at http://localhost:PORT.
+The app will be available at http://localhost:8080.
+If the `MYCHSA_PORT` environment variable is set, it will be available at http://localhost:MYCHSA_PORT.
 For example, with the following bash command, the app will be available at http://localhost:3000:

-    PORT=3000 docker-compose up
+    MYCHSA_PORT=3000 docker-compose up

-To tear down, and thus destroy all associated docker containers - including the database - run `docker-compose down`.
+To tear down, and thus destroy all associated docker containers, including the database, run `docker-compose down`.

 ## Tracking API Calls

 Every time the API is called, it records a timestamp in a mariadb database.
 After running `docker compose up`, you can query this database for total API calls using the following command:

-    docker-compose exec db mysql -uapiaccess -papiaccess apiaccess -e "select count(id) as 'API Calls' from accesslogs"
+    docker-compose exec db mysql -uapi -pchangeifyouwant api -e "select count(id) as 'API Calls' from accesslogs"

-This assumes that the password is unchanged from the application default of "apiaccess".
+This assumes that the password is unchanged from the application default of "changeifyouwant".
 If you are using a different password, please substitute accordingly.

 ## Application architecture

 This application is composed of the following high-level components.
-Each component is contained in its own docker container, which can be built and run independently, or as part of the `docker-compose` toolchain outlined above (unless otherwise indicated).
+Each component is contained in its own docker container, which can either be built and run independently with ad hoc docker commands, or (unless otherwise indicated,) spun up and connected using the `docker-compose` toolchain outlined above.

  - [**api**](/api) - this API server, built on node/express, provides a thin wrapper
   (with additional, application specific validation features) around calls to the BC Open Maps public API.
 Given a latitude/longitude pair (geopoint), it identifies the intersecting CHSA.